stomoyose/specific_dpid/README.md

 # test_controller

-Controller for THE OpenFlowSwitch has specific dpid.
+Trema Controller for THE OpenFlowSwitch with specific dpid